dnorris-ggc/STEC4500-OLTP-Fall2019/README.txt

+This is a continuation from the previous semester

 Online Python Tutor v5 "unity" -- the goal for this version is to significantly clean up, modernize, and modularize the OPT codebase to ease future development.